gotutiyan/gec-t5/README.md

 ### 2. Inference

-`generate.py` can be used for inference.
+It provides CLI `gec-t5-generate` for inference.
 This script processes the input sentences in the sorted order by length, for faster inference.
 The output is be shown in your terminal, so use redirection to save it to a file.
 ```
-python generate.py \
+gec-t5-generate \
     --input <a raw text file> \
     --restore_dir <path to the directory, like outputs/sample/best in the above example> \
     --batch_size 128 \